The Faces Game

 Our favourite ideas for boosting kindness at school and beyond.

-A fun way to foster gratitude and the joy of giving.
+A fun way to foster kindness, gratitude and the joy of giving.

 A habits activity to help Year 7 and 8 tamariki build empathy and learn new relationship skills